HowdyMcGee/wcstl2018/readme.md

  # Readme.md #

-## CampSite 2017 theme and a style guide ##
+## WordCamp St. Louis 2018 theme and a style guide ##

-[WordCamp Europe 2017](https://2017.europe.wordcamp.org/) design team ported the [Underscores](https://underscores.me/) theme and made it available for [all WordCamps](https://make.wordpress.org/community/2017/05/08/the-new-wordcamp-base-theme-campsite-2017/) as a base theme.
-The theme was improved with additional [widget areas](https://lucijanblagonic.github.io/wceu-2018/styleguide/section-6.html#kssref-6-widget-areas) and a “Day of” template —based on the feedback received from the WordPress community.
+Compatible with Campsite 2017 Theme and based off of the [WordCamp Europe 2017](https://2017.europe.wordcamp.org/) team's work, pulled from [Lucijan Blagonic repo](https://github.com/lucijanblagonic/wordcamp-style-guide).
+Most information below is also borrowed from that with love <3

 ## Why use the style guide ##